christsven/H.E.A.T/README.md

 ## Generic Lists

-For 2010-2020 era vehicles and units without a scenario context
+For 2010-2020 era vehicles and units without a scenario context.

 [BLUFOR Roster]()